What they do

 It is possible to work as a photographer without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in photography or a related area.

-The Diploma of Photography and Photo Imaging, Advanced Diploma of Photography and Advanced Diploma of Creative Product Development (Photography) are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+The Diploma of Photography and Photo Imaging and the Advanced Diploma of Creative Product Development (Photography) are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.